TWITTER AS A TOOL FOR CUSTOMER SERVICE

 Remember that your brand tone of voice and personality should shine through in all your communications including social media.
 See some great examples of companies dealing with complaints below.

 Aside from providing customer service to your existing clients, there are a huge amount of opportunities to tap into your customer base, promote events, launch products, and attract new business via social media.
-Call us for a chat and find out how we can build you a killer strategy!
+Contact us for a chat to find out more about using Twitter as a tool for customer service and how we can build you a killer strategy!